 So you’ve secured an interview for that project management position you recently applied for.
 Congratulations!
-Your next priority is to nail the interview — and we’re here to help by showing you how to answer some of the most commonly asked junior or senior project management interview questions.
+Your next priority is to nail the interview — and we’re here to help by providing some project management interview tips in how to answer some of the most commonly asked junior or senior project management interview questions.

 Of course, if you already have experience as a project manager, then you have an idea of what to expect from the interview, especially when it comes to behavioral or scenario-based interview questions.
 But even if you’re new to the project manager title, you still have some relevant experience that qualifies you for the role — otherwise, you wouldn’t have been selected to move on to the interview stage.